hortonworks/cloudbreak-images/README.md

 PACKER_OPTS=--debug make build-openstack
 ```

+### Check the logs without debug mode
+A simple file browser is launched during image creation which can be accessed on port 9999.
+User: `admin`, password: `secret`.
+To access the browser you need to open the port in the security groups on the cloud provider.

 ## Building images without Packer

 > *Warning:* this method is not supported or tested, it just replicates what Packer do